Key insights:

 $1000 (principal) * .03 (interest rate) * 1 (time period) = $30

-However, most people want to understand compound interest when calculating how much they can earn on their savings account.
-Savings accounts typically earn compounded interest, or interest that builds upon itself and grows over time.
-Calculating compound interest is a bit trickier than calculating simple interest.
-You can calculate daily compound interest over the course of a year with the formula:
+However, when it comes to savings accounts, it's important to understand how interest can build upon itself over time.
+While calculating compound interest is a bit trickier than calculating simple interest, you can calculate daily compound interest over the course of a year with the following formula:

 A=P(1+r/n)^nt